-Top Tours & Activities in Santiago de Compostela
+Top attractions in Santiago de Compostela

 Built around an iconic cathedral, Santiago de Compostela offers plenty to see.
 With tourism its major industry, visitors are more than catered to, and welcome to explore the capital of Galicia, a UNESCO World Heritage site.

 This huge cathedral offers numerous Catholic services throughout the day, including an English mass at 10:30AM.
 The real showpiece is the midday Pilgrims' Mass.
 Arrive early.

 This ornate thurible, in which incense is burned, is found in the library portion of the Cathedral.
 Suspended from the ceiling, it is only used during important services.

 This vast square is the heart of Santiago de Compostela and is one of its main attractions.
 The buildings all hold particular history; join tours to understand their significance.

 This is the Old City, and its name is no understatement.
 A visit to these cobbled streets is like a step back in time.
 Try getting a little lost - you never know you'll see!